jeff-hykin/WhiteBox-web/README.md

 # WhiteBox-web
-Landing page for white box
+Landing page for white box.
+All of the relevent code is in the CODE folder, pretty much everything else is just setup.